The Best Used SUVs in Canada Under $10,000

 Infiniti EX35

 When nameplates disappear, people’s memories of them sometimes fade as well.
 This means a savvy shopper can score some deals.
-The Infiniti EX35 is a great example: the average buyer might not know that it preceded the Infiniti QX50 or think to trace its roots back far enough to learn about its reputation for great handling and decent reliability.
-2012 was its final model year with this nameplate, so you’re looking at a 10-year-old model at minimum.
+The Infiniti EX35 is a great example: the average buyer might not know that it preceded the Infiniti QX50.
+But when you trace its roots back far enough, you’ll learn about its reputation for great handling and decent reliability.
+2012 was its final model year with this nameplate, so you’re looking at a 13-year-old model at minimum.
 You may also find a 2013 EX37, which was the only year this model carried that nomenclature.
 If you find one with much less than 200,000 kilometres on it for less than $10,000, grab it with confidence.

 2016 Chevrolet Trax Preview summaryImage